itclubmanmet/static-site-generator/readme.md

 - `template` folder is where the templates are located like the base, head, body, etc.
 - `src` folder is where the script and stylesheet are, this folder will be copied to `./public/`
 - `content` folder is where the markdowns are stored.

+also, if you make `./content/content/news` folder, it will make a special file `news.html` in `./public/content` after you generate the site.

 Though i just explained that `src` is for storing script and styesheet, i use it to store the base of my website such as `index.html`, `news.html`, `about.html` because it has different layout than the template.